harishtaa/bangkit-final-project/README.md

 - ## 4.
 Save the Model to Google Drive
   - Then, save the model (*.h5 format) to Google Drive (saved only the best model to Google Drive):<br>
 https://drive.google.com/file/d/11LvSzaB2yWfIFTM9it8zXaMbNGnM3Srd/view?usp=sharing

+## Mobile Development Documentation
+- ## 1.
+Feature
+   - Splash Screen
+   - Pick image from galery
+   - Capture image from camera
+   - Send image to cloud
+   - Get the details of the dog
+- ## 2.
+Build With
+   - Android Studio
+   - Kotlin
+   - Retrofit